solliancenet/CosmosDB-v3-labs/dotnet/labs/01-creating_partitioned_collection.md

     {
         using (CosmosClient client = new CosmosClient(_endpointUri, _primaryKey))
         {
-            await client.OpenAsync();
-            Uri collectionLink = UriFactory.CreateDocumentCollectionUri("EntertainmentDatabase", "CustomCollection");
+            var targetDatabase = await client.Databases.CreateDatabaseIfNotExistsAsync("EntertainmentDatabase");
+            var containerResponse = await targetDatabase.Containers.CreateContainerIfNotExistsAsync("CustomCollection", "/type");
+            var customCollection = containerResponse.Container;
             var foodInteractions = new Bogus.Faker<PurchaseFoodOrBeverage>()
+                .RuleFor(i => i.id, (fake) => Guid.NewGuid().ToString())
                 .RuleFor(i => i.type, (fake) => nameof(PurchaseFoodOrBeverage))
                 .RuleFor(i => i.unitPrice, (fake) => Math.Round(fake.Random.Decimal(1.99m, 15.99m), 2))
                 .RuleFor(i => i.quantity, (fake) => fake.Random.Number(1, 5))
                 .RuleFor(i => i.totalPrice, (fake, user) => Math.Round(user.unitPrice * user.quantity, 2))
-                .Generate(500);
+                .GenerateLazy(500);
             foreach(var interaction in foodInteractions)
             {
-                ResourceResponse<Document> result = await client.CreateDocumentAsync(collectionLink, interaction);
+                CosmosItemResponse<PurchaseFoodOrBeverage> result = await customCollection.Items.CreateItemAsync(interaction.type, interaction);
-                await Console.Out.WriteLineAsync($"Document #{foodInteractions.IndexOf(interaction):000} Created\t{result.Resource.Id}");
+                await Console.Out.WriteLineAsync($"Document Created\t{result.Resource.Id}");
             }
         }
     }
     ```

     > As a reminder, the Bogus library generates a set of test data.
-In this example, you are creating 1000 items using the Bogus library and the rules listed above.
-The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<Transaction>**.
+In this example, you are creating 500 items using the Bogus library and the rules listed above.
+The **GenerateLazy** method tells the Bogus library to prepare for a request of 500 items by returning a variable of type **IEnumerable<PurchaseFoodOrBeverage>**.
 Since LINQ uses deferred execution by default, the items aren't actually created until the collection is iterated.
 The **foreach** loop at the end of this code block iterates over the collection and creates documents in Azure Cosmos DB.

 1. Save all of your open editor tabs.